manningkyle304/portfolio_website/index.md

 In order to help a small business, I developed an interactive webpage app to track inventory over time using Python, AWS, and RShiny.

 First, I utilized a Python script to extract data from the business’s website through Shopify REST APIs and clean the data.
-I used cron jobs to automate this and update daily, storing the data in AWS.
+Cron jobs automated daily data pulls and updates, and stored the data in AWS.
 Then, I accessed the cloud database from R and built an interactive tracking website using RShiny.

 <!-- <img src="images/mobility.png?raw=true" /> -->